ekuiter/variED/README.md

 The client-server interface is described in [API.md](API.md).

+Parts of the server code are reused in the client (`common` package) by transpiling them to JavaScript.
+Because of this, classes in the `common` package may only use certain APIs (`java.util.*`, a subset of the FeatureIDE API implemented in the client, and other classes in the `common` package).
+When in development, `./gradlew server:transpileCommon` has to be run manually whenever a `common` class is changed (this is not needed when building).

 ### IDE setup

 These are some notes if you want to set up development.